 High school sophomores, juniors, or seniors recommended by their choral directors or vocal teachers are eligible to compete.
-Singers are allowed to enter only one Schmidt Vocal Competition per competition season.
+Singers are allowed to enter only one Schmidt Vocal Competition per competition season, whether live or virtual.
 To be eligible for cash awards, contestants must have a United States Social Security Number and must be United States citizens, Green Card holders, or have DACA approved status.
-Participants are required to pay a non-refundable registration fee after submitting an application.
+Participants are required to pay a non-refundable registration fee with the submission of an application.
 Applications will be considered complete when both the fee and private teacher recommendation have been received.
-For special financial consideration, please make requests to: email@example.com.
+For special financial consideration, please make requests to: firstname.lastname@example.org.

 Number of Competitors